 Do you offer scholarships or financial assistance?

-Choral Arts Initiative takes pride in offering a fair and competitively-priced festival experience thanks to generous donors who help offset the cost.
+Choral Arts Initiative takes pride in offering an industry-leading and equity-minded festival experience thanks to generous donors who help offset the cost.

 As part of our Access, Inclusion, and Equity values, we do not want financial hardship to be the reason you cannot apply or participate.
 If you are dealing with significant financial hardship, please indicate so in your application and we will work with you to ensure that lack of financial resources is not a tacet barrier.